publiccodenet/jitsi-community/README.md

 ```

-Creating a system user and group for the meet-accountmanager service to run
+### 2. Create a system user and group for the meet-accountmanager service.
-as:

 ```sh
 sudo adduser adduser --quiet --system --home "/var/lib/meet-accountmanager" --group meet-accountmanager
 ```

+### 3. Create directories
 Creating home, configuration and logging directories for the
 meet-accountmanager service to use.
 The logging and home directories should be
 writable by the service.